CS-SI/eodag/docs/getting_started_guide/product_types.rst

      title: SENTINEL2 Level-2A
      missionStartDate: "2015-06-23T00:00:00Z"

-This product type catalog can be obtained from the API:
+This collection catalog can be obtained from the API:

 .. code-block:: python